Priyanshu845438/Dark-Mode-Website-Design/replit.md

 The contact form uses a PHP backend with PHPMailer for email sending, ensuring secure and reliable communication.
 Frontend validation is handled via JavaScript.
 The blog system features dynamic content management from `blog-data.js`, category filtering, and social sharing.
 Custom CSS classes (`acadify-`) are used for strong isolation in complex components like the footer.

 **Recent Changes (Aug 4, 2025):**
-- Successfully migrated project from Replit Agent to Replit environment
+- **MIGRATION COMPLETED**: Successfully migrated project from Replit Agent to Replit environment
+- **ENHANCED SEO SITEMAPS**: Created detailed XML sitemaps for each content type (services, industries, products, blogs, portfolio) with sitemap index for improved search engine indexing
 - Configured SMTP email functionality with environment variables for secure email delivery
 - Tested both contact and meeting forms - both working perfectly with email notifications
 - PHP 8.2 server running on port 5000 with proper security configurations